autism-101/hugo-website/content/english/i-might-be-autistic.md

   - title: "Professional Diagnosis"
     icon: "fas fa-user-md"
     content: "Getting a professional diagnosis comes with pros and cons.
 It can be quite expensive and take a long time.
 Different systems are used for diagnosis depending on where you live.

+    <br><br>

-For instance in the U.S. they use The American Psychiatric Association’s Diagnostic and Statistical Manual, Fifth Edition (<a href=\"https://www.cdc.gov/ncbddd/autism/hcp-dsm.html\">DSM-5</a>) and testing often utilizes the Autism Diagnostic Observation Schedule (ADOS-2) for adults.<br><br>Here is a playlist of resources with discussions about autism and diagnosis:
+    For instance in the U.S. they use The American Psychiatric Association’s Diagnostic and Statistical Manual, Fifth Edition (<a href=\"https://www.cdc.gov/ncbddd/autism/hcp-dsm.html\">DSM-5</a>) and testing often utilizes the Autism Diagnostic Observation Schedule (ADOS-2) for adults.

+    <br><br>

+    You might need to get a referal from your GP doctor to get tested for Autism.
+It is a good idea to write down all of the Autistic characteristics and any related past stories from your life on a sheet of paper to share with your physician.
+And if you have taken any online Autism screening tests bring the results with you.

+    <br><br>

+    Here is a playlist of resources with discussions about autism and diagnosis:

     * <a href='https://www.youtube.com/playlist?list=PL0t4t5lmGKqRBZysEzKJ6_aaoSPNx-hVM'>Autism and Diagnosis - Autism-101 Playlist</a>
     "